-Direct supervisor observation/involvement, able to provide immediate direction/assistance

-Supervisor on the 'shop-floor' (e.g., ED, theatres, AMU, ICU), monitoring at regular intervals

-Supervisor within hospital for queries, able to provide prompt direction or assistance and trainee knows reliably when to ask for help

-Supervisor 'on call' from home for queries, able to provide directions via phone and able to attend the bedside if required to provide direct supervision

-Would be able to manage with no supervisor involvement (all trainees practice with a consultant taking overall clinical responsibility)
+1 Direct supervisor observation/involvement, able to provide immediate direction/ assistance 2a Supervisor on the 'shop-floor' (e.g., ED, theatres, AMU, ICU), monitoring at regular intervals 2b Supervisor within hospital for queries, able to provide prompt direction or assistance and trainee knows reliably when to ask for help 3 Supervisor 'on call' from home for queries, able to provide directions via phone and able to attend the bedside if required to provide direct supervision 4 Would be able to manage with no supervisor involvement (all trainees practice with a consultant taking overall clinical responsibility)

+Please note: in the context of entrustment levels, the term 'supervisor' relates to a senior decision maker who would normally be an experienced doctor at ST4 or above.

 At the point of credentialling an EM-ACP is expected to be at entrustment level 2b for SLOs 1-4, 7, 8 and 12, and level 3 for SLOs 9-11.
 SLO6 procedural skills have varying levels of entrustment which are further discussed in a separate help sheet 'How to sign-off procedural skills'.
 These levels have been chosen to maintain the pre-existing standard required by RCEM of the credentialled EM-ACP.
 The EM-ACP at the point of credentialing is not expected to lead the shift or work clinically in the absence of a supervisor on site, and so entrustment level 2b for the clinical SLOs and SLO12 reflects this.

 What individual trusts expect of their ACPs post-credentialing regarding supervision falls outside of the remit of this curriculum and, whilst the College recognises that many EM-ACPs are capable and do work with more responsibility, the level for credentialing for clinical SLOs is 2b.

-Level 3 has been chosen for SLOs 9-11 to reflect the additional skills brought to the ED through the four pillars of advanced practice and can be largely met through the completion of the academic programme and involvement in quality improvement and management tasks.
+Level 3 has been chosen for SLOs 9-11 to reflect the additional skills and experience brought to the ED by the ACP who is accomplished in the four pillars of advanced practice.
+Many tACPs will already have demonstrable experience in these areas having completed the research and leadership aspects of the Advanced Practice academic programme, prior involvement in quality improvement in the clinical area, and as they will usually be experienced in training and mentoring others.